Quick, easy, and delicious homemade apple pie made with frozen puff pastry sheet, ready in just 40 minutes!

 - Dust flour on working counter and cut the pastry sheet into 4 squares.

 - Poke the dough with a fork on two of squares (bottom of pies).
-Make 5 slits on each of the other two squares (top of pies).
+Make 5 slits on each of the other two squares (they go on top of the pies).

 - Transfer the bottom pastry sheets onto a baking sheet lined with parchment paper.
-Put the apple fillings on top, keeping about half inch (1.5 cm) space around the rim.
+Put the apple fillings on top, keeping about ½ inch (1.3 cm) space around the rim.
 Cover the pies with the top pastry sheet with 5 slits.

 - Use a fork to press the edges.
 Beat the egg yolk in a small bowl and brush top of the pastry so it will turn nice golden brown when baked.

 - Place a sprig of rosemary on the side of the pies.
-Bake at 400F (200C) for 15 minutes, or until golden brown.
+Bake at 400ºF (200ºC) for 15 minutes, or until golden brown.
 Serve with vanilla ice cream if you like.